 I'm an information designer & textile artist living in Brooklyn, NY.

-I translate bureaucratic information in order to alter people’s relationships to power.
+I translate bureaucratic information to help alter people’s relationships to power.
 I research “publicly accessible” information produced by bureaucracies and translate this information into new forms so that more people can access, engage with, and learn from it.

 My goal is to prompt new ways to think critically about the structures around us and work towards future bureaucratic structures that support all people.